srcmaxim/srcmaxim.github.io/content/posts/approaches-for-testing-event-driven-apps.md

 2️⃣ KafkaProperties hold specific props for Kafka and methods for creating props for `Consumer` and `Producer`
 3️⃣ `DefaultKafkaConsumerFactory` uses plain `StringDeserializer` on top of `KafkaAvroDeserializer` although other binary formats is supported

-You can found [code examples](https://github.com/srcmaxim/kafka-avro-integration-test) in my Github.
+You can find [code examples](https://github.com/srcmaxim/kafka-avro-integration-test) in my Github.

 ## TopologyTestDriver